RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 "A man staring into a starry night sky, by Van Gogh"
 ```

-will match prompts that contain ONLY `A man staring into a starry night sky, by Van Gogh` in that exact wording.
+The above query will match prompts that contain ONLY `A man staring into a starry night sky, by Van Gogh` in that exact wording.

 Note that spaces are important.
+The following query

 ```
 "A man staring into a starry night sky , by Van Gogh"
 ```

-will not match the previous term.
+is not the same as the previous term.

 # Advanced Searching